amystas/SL-PZAW-Project/README.md

 Basically, teflonn likes cars (i like only Cadillacs, but nvm), so we're making our silly little car wiki.

-We're gonna use laravel and tailwind.
+We're gonna use laravel and tailwind (VS Code, PhpStorm).

 #### Who's gonna do the job?
 Teflonn writes the articles and is in charge of the styles (tailwind) 🤓